hacks-guide/Guide-WiiU/sd-preparation.md

 ?> **Notice**
     The info.json and manifest.install files are not needed for the modding proccess and therefore can be deleted.
-> 1. Insert your Wii U's SD card into your PC
+> 1. Insert your Wii U's SD Card into your PC
 > 2. Extract the  `Haxchi.zip` file to the root of your SD Card
 > 3. Extract the `CBHC.zip` file to the root of your SD Card
 > 4. Copy the `config.txt` file to the `haxchi` folder on your SD Card.
 Overwrite files if asked